The Sugarland Express

-The Sugarland Express is a 1974 American crime comedy-drama film directed by Steven Spielberg.
+The Sugarland Express is a 1974 American crime drama film directed by Steven Spielberg.
 The film follows a woman (Goldie Hawn) and her husband (William Atherton) as they take a police officer (Michael Sacks) hostage and flee across Texas while they try to get to their child before he is placed in foster care.
 The film was based on true events, some of which occurred in Sugar Land, Texas, where parts of the film were shot.
 Other scenes were filmed in San Antonio, Live Oak, Floresville, Pleasanton, Converse and Del Rio, Texas.

 The Sugarland Express marks the first collaboration between Spielberg and composer John Williams, who has scored all but five of Spielberg's films since.
 Although Williams re-recorded the main theme with Toots Thielemans and the Boston Pops Orchestra for 1991's The Spielberg/Williams Collaboration, the score was not released as an album until June 15, 2024, coinciding with the film's 50th anniversary.

 The film premiered at the New Directors/New Films Festival on March 29, 1974, and was released theatrically in New York City on March 31, 1974, followed by a year-long worldwide theatrical rollout.
 The film was a commercial disappointment but received generally positive reviews from critics, who praised Hawn's performance, Spielberg's direction and the cinematography.
+The film has become a cult classic as a staple in the new Hollywood era and launching the career of Steven Spielberg.